 Roadshow/Webinar series to inform and discuss with our members and partners in their particular startup ecosystems.
-We want to the heart of what works best for startup entrepreneurs.
+We want to hear about what works best for startup entrepreneurs.
 This will include the drafting of community statements, which we invite all entrepreneurs to co-sign!
-The campaign is designed to give startups a strong say in the drafting of this legislation
+The campaign is designed to give startups a strong say in the drafting of this legislation.

 To provide a baseline for the debate surrounding the upcoming Digital Services Act, we want to quantify the economic impact of strong intermediary protection.
 The goal is to study the importance of the IL exemption for the broader innovation ecosystem, as well as more specifically it’s contribution for the economy.
 Doing so would contribute to a more evidence based political debate by adding sound economic analysis and an understanding of the wider reliance on strong limited liability rules

 The Digital Services Act will update the EU legal framework for online platforms regarding user-generated online content, which could be reviews, ratings, third-party sellers, search functions, shared files and much more.
 In other words, this will affect all-things-digital